babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 ```

 If your shell cannot find the installed binaries, make sure `$GOPATH/bin` is in
 the `$PATH` of your shell.
-Use the following command to add it to your profile.
+Use the following command to add it to your profile
+depending on your shell.

 ```shell
 echo 'export PATH=$HOME/go/bin:$PATH' >> ~/.profile